ConstantRobotics-Ltd/Camera/README.md

 | --------- | ------------------------------------------------------------ |
 | params    | [CameraParams](#cameraparams-class-description) class object.
 CameraParams class includes initString which used in [openCamera(...)](#opencamera-method) method. |

-**Returns:** TRUE if the camera controller initialized or FALSE if not.
+**Returns:** TRUE if the camera controller is initialized or FALSE if not.